Guide to speaking at council meetings

-- A question must be submitted in writing to the Democratic Services Manager, Town Hall Chesterfield S40 1LP,or by completing the online form on the council’s website.
+A question must be submitted in writing to the Democratic Services Manager, Town Hall Chesterfield S40 1LP, by email to firstname.lastname@example.org.
 See also the dates of meetings and deadlines for the submission of questions.
 The question will be entered on a register and shall be open to public inspection.

 Who can ask a question?